Listen

 On Wednesday within the Octave of Easter our Church invites us to first read and reflect on a passage from the beginning of the first letter of Saint Peter (2:11-25) entitled "Christians are strangers in this world".
 Our treasure, which follows, is from an Easter homily by an ancient author.

-The first letter of Saint Peter begins with an address by to Christian communities located in five provinces of Asia Minor, including areas evangelized by Paul.
+The first letter of Saint Peter begins with an address by Peter to Christian communities located in five provinces of Asia Minor, including areas evangelized by Paul.
 Christians there are encouraged to remain faithful to their standards of belief and conduct despite threats of persecution.
 Numerous allusions in the letter suggest that the churches addressed were largely of Gentile composition, though considerable use is made of the Old Testament.